art-bazhin/spred/README.md

 npm install spred --save
 ```

-## Atoms
+## Signals

-[Atom](https://art-bazhin.github.io/spred/interfaces/Atom.html) is the basic reactive primitive of the library.
-An atom stores a value and notifies its subscribers when it changes.
-There are two kinds of atoms - writable and computed.
+[Signal](https://art-bazhin.github.io/spred/interfaces/Signal.html) is the basic reactive primitive of the library.
+A signal stores a value and notifies its subscribers when it changes.
+There are two kinds of signals - writable and computed.

-### Writable Atoms
+### Writable Signals

-[Writable atoms](https://art-bazhin.github.io/spred/interfaces/WritableAtom.html) are created with a [writable](https://art-bazhin.github.io/spred/modules.html#writable) function that takes the initial value of the atom.
+[Writable signals](https://art-bazhin.github.io/spred/interfaces/WritableSignal.html) are created with a [writable](https://art-bazhin.github.io/spred/modules.html#writable) function that takes the initial value of the signal.

 ```ts
 import { writable } from 'spred';